RibbitsM/Obsidian/Law School Notes/Year 1/ISLR/Readings/Pity and Compassion in Cree Law.md

 - Story teaches us the importance of faith through the journey and commitment of the mouse, and the importance of care through the gift of the eyes to the raven and cougar
 - Also shows the humility of the raven and cougar for being willing to ask a mouse for help
 - Another key aspect to this relationship is that they help each other despite being different species
+- The relationship between the mouse and the frog is also relevant, as it is an example of how important it is to have a wise mentor that will encourage you
+- Without the frog's guidance, the mouse may not have learned to see with its heart
 - Giving the second eye to the cougar is also important, as in this moment the mouse is putting itself at the mercy of the cougar
 - Shows the importance of trusting and seeing the best in others
 - I lack the wisdom to understand why there is suffering in this world, yet it is an experience that transcends time